Please read the following Terms and Conditions, which relate to information regarding the general use of CDEP.

 a) General disclaimers

-Description or reference to a product or publication does not imply endorsement of that product or publication, unless it is owned by CDEP and in which case it is subject to the disclaimers limitations of liability herein and within any licence or other agreement with you the latter of which shall prevail in the event of a conflict.
-To the fullest extent permitted by law, the material and information displayed on our website is provided “as is” without any guarantees, conditions or warranties as to accuracy.
+Description or reference to a product or publication does not imply endorsement of that product or publication unless it is owned by CDEP and in which case, it is subject to the disclaimers limitations of liability herein and within any licence or other agreement with you - the latter of which shall prevail in the event of a conflict.
+To the fullest extent permitted by law, the material and information displayed on our website are provided “as is” without any guarantees, conditions or warranties as to accuracy.

-We try and ensure our websites are available for use 24 hours per day, 7 days per week other than for a small period for scheduled down time (as noted above), however we do not warrant that at other time our websites will be available.
-To the fullest extent permitted by law, we will be not be liable to you for damages or refunds should our sites become unavailable or access to a site becomes slow or incomplete due to system back-up procedures, internet traffic volume, upgrades, overload of requests to the servers, general network failures or delays, or any other cause which may from time to time make the any of our websites inaccessible to you.
+We try and ensure that our websites are available for use 24 hours per day, 7 days per week, other than for a small period for scheduled downtime (as noted above), however, we do not warrant that at other times, our websites will be available.
+To the fullest extent permitted by law, we will not be liable to you for damages or refunds should our sites become unavailable or access to a site becomes slow or incomplete due to system back-up procedures, internet traffic volume, upgrades, an overload of requests to the servers, general network failures or delays, or any other cause which may from time to time make any of our websites inaccessible to you.

 b) Additional specific disclaimers

-CDEP Updates to the website will provide an educational service for practicing clinicians, designed to alert clinicians to important new research and guidance; however we cannot warrant its accuracy.
-It is intended to support evidence based decision making, by providing links to published research reports about the diagnosis, treatment, prognosis, etiology and economics of medical conditions.
+CDEP updates to the website will provide an educational service for practising clinicians, designed to alert clinicians to important new research and guidance; however, we cannot warrant its accuracy.
+It is intended to support evidence-based decision making, by providing links to published research reports about the diagnosis, treatment, prognosis, aetiology and economics of medical conditions.
 However, “evidence does not make decisions”.
 Clinicians making decisions about the care of their patients must take into account the limitations of evidence from research as well as the unique nature of their patients’ circumstances and wishes.
 Readers should also be aware that professionals in the field may have different opinions.
 Because of this fact and also because of regular advances in medical research, we strongly recommend that readers independently verify any information they chose to rely on.
-Ultimately it is the reader’s responsibility to make their own professional judgments.
+Ultimately it is the reader’s responsibility to make their own professional judgements.

-CDEP Updates attempts to provide access to the best new research of relevance for clinical practice in the fields of diabetes management.
+CDEP updates attempt to provide access to the best new research of relevance for clinical practice in the fields of diabetes management.
 It does not report all research but uses explicit criteria.

-We do not warrant that the completion of any Modules (‘topics’) or use of other material on the CDEP Learning website will be all the necessary continuing professional development you need nor that it is accurate.
-We rely on our authors of articles, contractors and third party data providers to confirm the accuracy of information presented and to describe generally accepted practices and therefore we as the publisher and editors cannot warrant its accuracy or that this meets all or any requirements for professional development.
+We do not warrant that the completion of any of the modules (‘topics’) or use of other material on the CDEP website will be all the necessary, continuing professional development you need nor that it is accurate.
+We rely on our authors of articles, contractors and third-party data providers to confirm the accuracy of information presented and to describe generally accepted practices and therefore, we as the publisher and editors, cannot warrant its accuracy or that this meets all or any requirements for professional development.
 Readers should be aware that professionals in the field may have different opinions.
-Because of this fact and also because of regular advances in medical research we strongly recommend that readers independently verify any information that they chose to rely upon.
-Ultimately it is the reader’s responsibility to make their own professional judgments.
+Because of this fact and also because of regular advances in medical research, we strongly recommend that readers independently verify any information that they chose to rely upon.
+Ultimately it is the reader’s responsibility to make their own professional judgements.